JonathanTSilva/jonathantsilva/README.md

   <img align="left" src="https://github-readme-stats.vercel.app/api/top-langs/?username=JonathanTSilva&theme=vue&show_icons=true" />
 </a>

+>> "The only way to do great work is to love what you do.
+If you haven’t found it yet, keep looking.
+Don’t settle.
+As with all matters of the heart, you’ll know when you find it.”
+(Steve Jobs)

 <!--
 **JonathanTSilva/JonathanTSilva** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.